liltran615/Azure-Project-1/README.md

 Workstation with PERSONAL IP Address through SSH Port 22

-Machines within the network can only be accessed by JUMP-BOX-PROVISOR.
+Machines within the network can only be accessed by JUMP-BOX.

 Which machine did you allow to access your ELK VM?

-JUMP-BOX-PROVISOR :desktop_computer:
+JUMP-BOX-PROVISOR :desktop_computer: :earth_americas:

 What was its IP address?
 IP : 10.0.0.1